Democratic strategists nudge silent Biden to address Reade’s allegation: 'Nip this in the bud'

 This, even as individuals have come forward to say that Reade at least described the alleged incident to them years ago.
 A resurfaced 1993 clip of a woman said to be Reade's mother calling into Larry King's CNN show and talking about her daughter's "problems" in Washington also gave new life to the accusation -- in turn, leading to pressure on Biden to say something.

 "I personally know Joe Biden," Brazile said Tuesday.
-"And I do believe that he will be able to tell his truth just like Ms. Reade has been able to tell her truth on several occasions."
+"And, I do believe that he will be able to tell his truth just like Ms. Reade has been able to tell her truth on several occasions."

 Brazile – who managed Vice President Al Gore’s 2000 presidential campaign – emphasized that "whether it’s what we heard during the Brett Kavanaugh hearings, or what we heard during the Trump campaign, or what we heard about several other men, that we allow women to speak up and have their voices heard."